tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 This file does 5 things:

     Lines 1 - 5
-        Imports what we need from Python and Turberfield.
+        Import what we need from Python and Turberfield.
     Line 7
         Add a description for module.
     Lines 9 - 13